Dead Body Smell | 6 Common Body Decomposition Smells

 THE SMELL OF DEATH: 6 COMMON DECOMPOSITION ODORS | WHAT DOES DEATH SMELL LIKE?

 In addition to various gases, a dead human body releases around 30 different chemical compounds.
 The gases and compounds produced in a decomposing body emit distinct odors.
 While not all compounds produce odors, several compounds do have recognizable odors, including:

 - Cadaverine and putrescine smell like rotting flesh

 - Indole has a mustier, mothball-like smell

 - Dimethyl disulfide and trisulfide have a foul, garlic-like odor

-Aftermath protects your family’s health by cleaning and disinfecting the site of a dead body as soon as possible so the grieving family can safely enter the residence and begin the healing process.
+Aftermath protects your family and home by cleaning and disinfecting the affected site of a dead body as soon as possible so the grieving family can safely enter the residence and begin the healing process.
 We restore the environment to a safe condition by removing affected structural elements, and ensuring that no residual chemicals, bacteria, or microorganisms remain behind.